Learn how to create a charming acorns-themed DIY fall wooden tray for serving nuts! Makes a perfect fall centerpiece that’s handy too!

 - don’t forget the nut crackers!

-The finished tray
+The finished wooden tray for nuts

 I just ADORE it.
 Love the pop of color as well as the neutrals.
 It’s rustic, warm, inviting, and of course, holds my favorite healthy snack in full-out fall-style.